 - And for even more shopping, head to the shopping haven of Canberra Centre

 - Take yourself to Commonwealth Park for a lovely waterside walk

 These are the BEST places to visit in Canberra

 Yes, there are many places that you need to see.
 Maybe even too many.
-If you’re only staying for a couple of days, it can get quite stressful to fit everything in.
+Before you scroll down any further, though, check out some of the best places to stay in Canberra and get your accommodation lined up.
+That’ll take a bit of the strain out, as it can get quite stressful trying to fit everything you want to see in anyway.
 Planning ahead and having your Canberra itinerary ready will make your whole trip way more enjoyable and you won’t miss out on the best hotspots.
 Speaking of…

 Why it’s awesome: You’ll notice in the capital, that there are a lot of National somethings in Australia.
 You have the National Gallery, National Portrait Gallery, and the National Library of Australia, just to name a few.
 One of our favourite national attractions in Canberra is the National Museum of Australia.
 Sitting on a peninsula that juts out into Lake Burley Griffin, it’s the perfect place to learn about Australia’s history as a nation.
 It also has some of the most in-depth and important exhibits on Aboriginal culture in the entire country!

 What to do there: If you’re interested in the history, culture, and geography in Australia, then this place should be right at the top of your Canberra itinerary.
 However, you don’t just have to admire the building from the outside.
 Meant to represent the many interconnected stories that hold Australia together as a nation, the intricate architecture of the building is supposed to look like a jigsaw!
 So, it’s a must for architecture buffs too.
 Visiting with kids?
 There are some great interactive exhibitions that will keep them entertained too!